Carers Support For Mental Health - Surewise

 Being a carer can feel like a lonely job.
 Often, you may not feel like you have time to socialise or focus on your own well-being – but there is a range of support available to help address this specific issue.

-Register with your GP
+Register With Your GP

-GP’s will often act as your first port of call for other forms of support as a carer – whether that’s linking you up with a local carer, referring you to respite care organisation, or referring you for counselling.
+GP’s will often act as your first port of call for other forms of support as a carer – whether that’s linking you up with a local carer, referring you to a respite care organisation, or referring you for counselling.

-Apply for a carer’s assessment
+Apply for a Carer’s Assessment

-This is an assessment made by your local authority, with the aim of finding way to support you in your capacity as a carer.
+This is an assessment made by your local authority, with the aim of finding a way to support you in your capacity as a carer.

 They are free to any carers over 18 years of age, and they can recommend:

-See a therapist
+See a Therapist

 You don’t necessarily have to see a therapist face-to-face.
 There are a selection of mental health helplines and listening services available.
 The lines are manned by trained staff, ready to listen and offer the professional advice you need.